The Zoo of Opers and Dualities: -Opers with Regular Singularities: Rational and Trigonometric Z-Twists

 Then we have the following theorem.

-\begin{Thm} The solutions of the nondegenerate $\mathfrak{sl}(r+1)$ QQ-system \eqref{eq:QQGoper} are in one-to-one correspondence with the solutions to the following algebraic equations between the roots of $\{q_i^+(z)\}_{i=1,\dots, r}$ known as the Bethe ansatz equations for rational $\mathfrak{sl}(r+1)$ Gaudin model:
+\begin{Thm} The solutions of the nondegenerate $\mathfrak{sl}(r+1)$ $qq$-system \eqref{eq:QQGoper} are in one-to-one correspondence with the solutions to the following algebraic equations between the roots of $\{q_i^+(z)\}_{i=1,\dots, r}$ known as the Bethe Ansatz equations for rational $\mathfrak{sl}(r+1)$ Gaudin model:

 for $i=1,\dots, r+1$, where $a_{ij}$ is the Cartan matrix of $\mathfrak{sl}(r+1)$. \end{Thm}

 In the nondegenerate case, the following theorem is true.